 If you want to target older tenants, look for inexpensive properties close to public transport and other amenities.
-Bungalows and ground floor flats are a good choice, as many older people have mobility issues and can’t manage stairs.
+Bungalows and ground floor flats are a good choice, as older people might have mobility issues and be unable manage stairs.

 Older tenants will usually have their own furniture, so unfurnished properties are more attractive to them.

 If you want to target social tenants, look for an HMO or a larger property that can be converted into self-contained flats or bedsits.
-Screen tenants carefully and be prepared for extra red tape and management issues.
+Screen tenants carefully and be prepared for extra red tape.

 Targeting Long-term Tenants